chihacknight/chihacknight.org/_posts/events/2017-05-23-civisanalytics.md

   - events
 links:
 title: "Using Data to Close the Safety Net Participation Gap in NYC"
-description: "Several members of the Civic Analytics team join us to talk about how their modeling work helped explore usage of public benefits in New York City."
+description: "Kelly Kreft, Advik Shreekumar, and Ola Topczewska of Civis Analytics join us to talk about how their modeling work helped explore usage of SNAP and EITC public benefits in New York City."
 speakers:
 - Kelly Kreft - Senior Applied Data Scientist
 - Advik Shreekumar - Applied Data Scientist